- Some Windows 10 users reported that a blue circle appears on the screen while they are playing games.

 - CSGO blue circle – Many users reported this issue in Counter Strike: Global Offensive.
 The problem can be caused by certain third-party applications, so to fix the issue, it’s advised to remove the problematic application.

 - Blue circle on screen Alienware – Alienware owners reported this problems as well.
-To fix the issue, you need to find and disable Audio Recon feature.
+To fix the issue, find and disable Audio Recon feature.

 - Blue circle Steam games – This problem can occur with Steam games as well.
 To fix the issue, it’s advised to disable biometric devices on your PC and check if that helps.

 - Overwatch blue circle on screen – Sometimes this problem can appear due to your audio drivers.
-To fix the issue, try installing the default audio drivers and check if that helps.
+Try installing the default audio drivers to fix the issue and check if that helps.

 - Blue circle appearing in games – Blue circle can appear in almost any game, and in order to fix the issue, be sure to try some of our solutions.